1955 Formula One season

-Juan Manuel Fangio driving for Mercedes won his third Drivers' Championship.
+Juan Manuel Fangio driving for Mercedes won a then record-breaking third Drivers' Championship.

 Fangio's teammate Stirling Moss finished runner-up in the World Championship of Drivers.

 Eugenio Castellotti finished third in the World Championship of Drivers.

 The 1955 Formula One season was the ninth season of FIA Formula One motor racing.
 It featured the sixth World Championship of Drivers, which was contested over seven races between 16 January and 11 September 1955.
 The season also included several non-championship races for Formula One cars.

 Juan Manuel Fangio won his second consecutive World Championship title, his third in total.
-This was the last championship for a Mercedes driver until 2014.
+This was the last championship for a Mercedes driver until Lewis Hamilton in 2014.